The penalties for not complying with Making Tax Digital regulations

-It’s possible to appeal against penalty points and actual penalties.
+It’s possible to appeal against MTD penalty points and actual penalties.
 HMRC anticipates a significant number of appeals, especially in the initial rollout stage of the software, so the process will probably be automated.
-To appeal successfully, you need to claim a reasonable excuse for failing to meet a filing obligation.
+To appeal successfully, you need to claim a reasonable excuse for failing to meet your filing obligation.

-The new points-based system will start to apply for accounting periods commencing April 2020.
-This gives businesses and their agents time to understand and apply the new system.
+Initially, the new points-based system was to apply for accounting periods commencing April 2020, giving businesses and their agents time to understand and apply the new system.
 However, as noted above, the end of the soft landing period has now been pushed back by a year to April 2021.

 Who do MTD penalties apply to?

 HMRC will impose penalties for non-compliant individuals and businesses, rather than their tax agents.
-Check your tax agent is compliant with the Making Tax Digital regulations, or you could end up with a penalty.
+Check that your tax agent is compliant with the Making Tax Digital regulations, or you could end up with a penalty.
 If your tax agent isn’t compliant, consider switching agents or prepare to submit your VAT yourself.

 Where can I find out more information?

-You can find all the detail of the consultation outcome Making Tax Digital: sanctions for late submission and late payment on the HMRC website.
+You can find all the details of the consultation outcome Making Tax Digital: sanctions for late submission and late payment on the Government website.